Core Supply & Demand Data Chinese Gold Market Q1-Q3 2016

 Since 2011 the main conduit of supply into the Chinese domestic gold market has been bullion import.
 Gold bullion import into the domestic market can be done by banks that enjoy approval by the PBOC3, though for every shipment a new License must be requested at the central bank.
 This policy is referred to as “one batch, one License”.
 Bullion export from the Chinese domestic gold market is prohibited as far as is publicly known.

-Currently there are fifteen banks that have been approved by the PBOC to import bullion, presented in random order:
+Currently there are thirteen banks that have been approved by the PBOC to import bullion, presented in random order: